cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The procedures described in this session are laid out in a Python-like pseudocode.
 The ciphersuite in use is left implicit.

-## Key Schedule
+## Creating an Encryption Context

-The variants of HPKE defined in this document share a common mechanism for translating the inputs to the protocol into an encryption context.
-The inputs to the key schedule are as follows:
+The variants of HPKE defined in this document share a common mechanism for translating the protocol inputs into an encryption context.
+The key schedule inputs are as follows:

 * `pkR` - The receiver's public key
 * `zz` - A shared secret generated via the KEM for this transaction
 * `enc` - An encapsulated key produced by the KEM for the receiver
-* `info` (optional) - Application-supplied information
+* `info` - Application-supplied information (optional; default value "")
-* `psk` (optional) - A pre-shared secret held by both the initiator and the receiver.
+* `psk` - A pre-shared secret held by both the initiator and the receiver (optional; default value `zero(Nh)`).
-* `pskID` (optional) - An identifier for the PSK
+* `pskID` - An identifier for the PSK (optional; default value `"" = zero(0)`
-* `pkI` (optional) - The initiator's public key
+* `pkI` - The initiator's public key (optional; default value `zero(Npk)`)

-If any of the optional values is not present (e.g., set to `None` in a Python implementation), then it is treated in the same way as an empty octet string.
+The `psk` and `pskID` fields MUST appear together or not at all.
+That is, if a non-default value is provided for one of them, then the other MUST be set to a non-default value.

-The key and nonce produced by this algorithm have the property that they are only known to the holder of the receipient private key, and the party that ran the KEM to generate `zz` and `enc`.
+The key and nonce computed by this algorithm have the property that they are only known to the holder of the receipient private key, and the party that ran the KEM to generate `zz` and `enc`.
 If the `psk` and `pskID` arguments are provided, then the recipient is assured